Vindexus/PoweredByHeresy/game/github/assassin.md

 ## <a class="anchor-from-text" id="advanced-moves"></a>Advanced Moves

-Whenever you level up you can take one of the following moves, or one of the moves from the general advanced moves list.
+Whenever you level up you can take one of the following moves, or one of the moves from the general Advanced Moves list.

 ### <a class="anchor-from-text" id="silencing-strike"></a>Silencing Strike